 Published on March 6th, 20190

-A “health” webpage containing the headline “$3.95 Pill That Kills Erectile Dysfunction Gets Biggest Deal In Shark Tank History” was recently flagged by a consumer, who was incredulous: “No way NY Times, Today, Oprah, etc. much less Shark Tank endorsed an ED ‘miracle’ Pill.”
+A “health” webpage containing the headline “$4.95 Pill That Kills Erectile Dysfunction Gets Biggest Deal In Shark Tank History” was recently flagged by a consumer, who was incredulous: “No way NY Times, Today, Oprah, etc. much less Shark Tank endorsed an ED ‘miracle’ Pill.”
 No way indeed.
 The health page is the quintessential example of fake news.
-And unless you’re willing to be automatically enrolled in a negative-option offer that will cost you $99.95 each and every month for a supplement making dubious health claims, among other things, it might be best to stay clear of this TEST-O offer.
+And unless you’re willing to be automatically enrolled in a negative-option offer that will cost you $94.90 each and every month for a supplement making dubious health claims, among other things, it might be best to stay clear of this Zederex offer.

-For starters, the story of how brothers Christopher and Michael Williams “are the first contestants in the show’s long duration to ever receive . . . offers of investment from all five panel members” for their miracle product – TEST-O – is a complete fabrication.
+For starters, the story of how brothers Christopher and Michael Williams “are the first contestants in the show’s long duration to ever receive … offers of investment from all five panel members” for their miracle product – Zederex – is a complete fabrication.
 The physicians appearing on the website are brothers, whose real names are Richard and Albert Amini, and they did make a pitch on Shark Tank in 2013, but it was for an app called RoloDoc, which Mark Cuban dubbed the “worst presentation ever.”

-Click on any link on this “health” page and you are taken to another URL – a landing page to order TEST-O – which contains more misleading and deceptive statements.
+Click on any link on this “health” page and you are taken to another URL – a landing page to order Zederex – which contains more misleading and deceptive statements.

-The order page claims that TEST-O is “Made in the USA” but as the pills are said to contain Asian Red Ginger extracts and Horney Goat Weed extract, it’s a dubious origin claim.
-The former root hails from Asia, and the latter plant is primarily found in China with smaller amounts found elsewhere in Asia and the Mediterranean.
+The order page claims that Zederex is “Made in the USA” but as the pills are said to contain Tongkat Ali extract (which is misspelled on the website by the way) and Horney Goat Weed extract, it’s a dubious origin claim.
+The former tree is only found in southeast Asia, and the latter plant primarily in China with smaller amounts found elsewhere in Asia and the Mediterranean.

 To add insult to injury, there is absolutely no free trial offer available despite representations to the contrary on the websites.
-In addition to the $3.95 that consumers have to pay for shipping, the terms and conditions on the TEST-O site, which total more than 2,500 words, state that consumers only have 14 days from the day they first order the product to call the company and begin the return process for the supplement.
-If a consumer fails to do so or misses the 14-day deadline, the company will charge the consumer’s credit card $89.95 for that free trial offer and a recurring fee of $99.95 each month for a new shipment of TEST-O. And that’s nothing to get your hopes up for.
+In addition to the $4.95 that consumers have to pay for shipping, the terms and conditions on the Zederex site, which total more than 2,600 words, state that consumers only have 14 days from the day they first order the product to call the company and begin the return process for the supplement.
+If a consumer fails to do so or misses the 14-day deadline, the company will charge the consumer’s credit card $89.95 for that free trial offer and a recurring fee of $94.90 each month for a new shipment of Zederex.
+Now that’s a failing performance.

 For more of TINA.org’s coverage of ED supplements, click here.